Rocky Hollow Log Ride: 2016 closure and reopening

-The ride was closed after the Thunder River Rapids Ride accident in 2016.
+The ride was closed after the Thunder River Rapids Ride accident in 2016 caused four deaths.
 Unlike other rides and attractions at the park which were constantly being inspected and tested, Rocky Hollow Log Ride remained dormant and was blocked off by a wall.
 The ride didn’t reopen until the start of 2018.
 During this closure, many of the tunnel sections were demolished due to safety concerns and bars were added to the logs (like a cage) to prevent guests from standing and falling out.
 The log ride was the last attraction to reopen post the Thunder River Rapids accident.
 The Rocky Hollow Log Ride was the first ever log flume to have roofs installed on them to prevent guests from standing up.

 Permanent Closure

 In late 2019, the ride was closed for annual maintenance.
 A few months later on 8 February 2020, Dreamworld announced that the Rocky Hollow Log Ride would not return from scheduled maintenance and would be closed permanently.
 The news came alongside an announcement for a refurbishment of the ABC Kids World themed area and the Hot Wheels SideWinder roller coaster.
 The ride was the third major ride in the park to be closed since the Thunder River Rapids Ride accident.
 The ride, along with the former photo store, was completely demolished in May 2021.
-A small shed containing high voltage however still remains on site.
+A small shed containing high voltage power however, still remains on site.
 The ride was Dreamworld’s last remaining water ride.